 While the Ministry of Education oversees all school accreditation and is responsible for assuring that educators meet national benchmarks; municipal, state, and federal governments share the responsibility for funding schools, depending on the level.
 In 2022, Brazil spent about 6% of its GDP on education, higher than the LAC average (4%) and neighboring Argentina (5%) and Paraguay (3%) and the US (5%).
-Nevertheless, in a 2018 assessment of student performance in reading, math, and science; Brazil ranked below the US and some other South American countries surveyed, with similar scores to Peru and to serve many students and reduce truancy (children not attending school), some educators say the system burdens teachers.
+Nevertheless, in a 2018 assessment of student performance in reading, math, and science; Brazil ranked below the US and some other South American countries surveyed, with similar scores to Peru and Argentina.

+Many schools, especially in cities, operate multiple 5-hour shifts each day.
+Students attend either morning, afternoon, or evening lessons.
+While educators designed this system to allow existing infrastructure to serve many students and reduce truancy (children not attending school), some educators say the system burdens teachers.
 Some smaller schools and wealthier private schools operate less shifts or offer a single, longer school day.
 This discrepancy has led to unequal educational outcomes.
 In 2020, the school dropout rates were eight times higher among the poorest 20% of Brazilians than the wealthiest 20%.